awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

    arn:aws:cloudformation:us-west-2:123456789012:stack/gg-accel-base/c358ee30-db73-11ec-b8f0-06957ff291a7
    ```

-1. At this point the CloudFormation stack is deployed.
-Next, change to the `docker/` directory and run the configuration script `python3 config_docker.py`, which will:
+1. At this point the CloudFormation stack is successfully deployed.
+Next, change to the `docker/` directory and run the configuration script `python3 config_docker.py` (or `python3`), which will:

    1. Read the local CDK output to determine the CloudFormation stack name
    1. From the CloudFormation stack output, read the values to: